 The additional tax is on top of the rates NJ sportsbooks already pay.
 Retail sportsbook locations pay an 8 percent tax on NJ sports betting revenue, while online and mobile sportsbooks pay 13 percent.

 The sports betting tax from the casinos will be explicitly used to market and promote Atlantic City.
-Sports betting revenue tax from Monmouth Park Sportsbook by William Hill and the FanDuel Sportsbook at the Meadowlands will go directly to their municipalities.
+Sports betting revenue tax from Monmouth Park Sportsbook by William Hill (now Caesars) and the FanDuel Sportsbook at the Meadowlands will go directly to their municipalities.

 Larry Sieg, CRDA director of communications and marketing, commented on the cash infusion to the Press of Atlantic City.